On the Structure of Unique Shortest Paths in Graphs: Introduction

-However, we note that each term appears exactly once on each side of this summed inequality.
-Thus it is actually an equality, which completes the contradiction. \end{proof}

-In its current form, the proof of Theorem \ref{thm:notangle} answers our open question but it does not really tell us where to find any other new forbidden systems.
-To this end it is helpful to reimagine the proof by the picture in Figure \ref{fig:tangleoct}.
-The path system $\mathop{OCT_1}$ corresponds to the $2$-colored octahedron shown in this figure in a sense that we will now make precise.
+In order to find additional forbidden subsystems, it is helpful to reimagine the previous proof by the picture in Figure \ref{fig:tangleoct}.
+The path system $S$ corresponds to the $2$-colored octahedron shown in this figure in a sense that we will now make precise.